 With your spouse, perhaps it feels hot or cold.
 “It (she) is a riddle, wrapped in a mystery, inside an enigma; but perhaps there is a key,” to apply the quote from Winston Churchill.
 If only you had a clue maybe you could get to the root of it and fix it.
 After all, as men that’s what we like to do…fix things!
 Even when you gently ask her what you can do for her, it doesn’t work.
 So you try something else and it doesn’t seem to work.
 After a while your response is to give up and turn on the TV.
 You may feel like you are beating your head against a wall.
 How is it that things seemed so much simpler before.
 Where did things go wrong?
 Are you ready to find the key and figure out what it unlocks?

 In counseling, it is no different.
 The process starts with establishing connection.
-As a man talking to a man, there is a natural fraternity or brotherhood in talking to someone who gets it, who is like me.
+As a man talking to a man, there is a natural fraternity or brotherhood.
+You are talking to someone who gets it, who is like you.
 Conversation is aimed at opening up communication and nurturing the broken relationships.
 All intended to generate movement and get you and your family back to experiencing joy.
 Joy grounded in mutual love and respect.

 We can help you start on a bold new voyage to a rewarding marriage and family life.
 Working alongside you to discover or rediscover your sweet spot.